ahmedzbyr/taealam/tf_modules/datastream/examples/create_ds_stream/README.md

 # Creating a Datastream Stream: MySQL to BigQuery

-This guide walks through the process of setting up a Datastream stream, which facilitates the transfer of data from a MySQL database to a BigQuery dataset.
+This example is to go through the process of setting up a Datastream stream, which facilitates the transfer of data from a MySQL database to a BigQuery dataset.

 - [Creating a Datastream Stream: MySQL to BigQuery](#creating-a-datastream-stream-mysql-to-bigquery)
   - [Configuration Parameters](#configuration-parameters)